-Now that we have a solid sense of our typical household spending, as covered in a previous article in this series, it’s the time to take a first stab at the adventure travel budget.
+With a solid sense of typical household spending and ideas on cutting expenses, as covered in the previous step in this series, it’s time to take a first stab at creating the adventure travel budget.

 The Power of the Adventure Travel Budget

-The most common questions I receive on my adventure travels are “How much does it cost?” and “How can you afford to do this?”.
+The most common question we receive on our adventure travels are “How can you afford to do this?”.
+It’s rarely the first question, but eventually it’s asked.

-To most, the idea of dropping out of the workforce for months or years to pursue adventure seems financially impossible, especially if you have kids.
+To most, the idea of dropping out of the workforce for months or years to pursue adventure seems financially impossible, especially with kids.

-Shifting the mindset of fantasy to reality takes practical planning, and planning involves taking the time to estimate the adventure travel budget.
+Shifting the mindset from fantasy to reality takes practical planning, and planning involves taking time to estimate the adventure travel budget to appropriately save to fund the adventure.

 Get the Baseline for the Budget

-It’s important to have a solid handle on our household’s typical monthly expenses, because we can use those monthly expenses to start calculating our adventure travel budget.
-(If you missed it, click here for the previous article on analyzing current expenses.)
+It’s important to have a solid handle on the household’s typical monthly expenses, because we can use those monthly expenses to start calculating our adventure travel budget.
+(If you missed it, click here for a previous step, Step 3: Analyzing Current Household Spending.)

-Over the six month period from April 2015 to September 2015, we calculated in the last article that our average monthly expense totaled $15,401.60.
+In our running example, over the six month period from April 2015 to September 2015, we calculated in Step 3 that our average monthly expenses totaled $15,401.60.

 Below is a snapshot of the proportions of our spending by category for these months, and in the table further down we show the relevant dollar amounts.